ucsf-wynton/wynton-website-hpc/docs/hpc/howto/rstudio.md

 the reason is that `rsc start` tries to protect against launching more than one RStudio session at the same time on different machines.
-In order to confirm that you already running another RStudio session on another machine, it needs to access that machine via SSH, but if that fails you get the above error.
+In order to confirm that you are already running another RStudio session on another machine, it needs to access that machine via SSH, but if that fails you get the above error.